nossa-y/quantitative_trading/README.md

 # Quantitative_trading

-aMeasure of risk for Asset Management
+Measure of risk for Asset Management